Have you ever actually looked at your pay stub?

 You know, that thing that says how much you worked, reports the taxes that were withheld from you, and how much money you made.

 Most people look at the money part and then shove it in a box somewhere never to be seen until tax season.
-But it's actually pretty important for your finances to know what the hell all of the stuff on your paycheck means.
+But it is actually pretty important for your finances to know what all of the stuff on your paycheck means.

-In this article, we'll help you with understanding your paycheck; the anatomy of the paycheck, what is being withheld from you, and how they come up with those numbers.
+In this article, we will help you with understanding your paycheck; the anatomy of the paycheck, what is being withheld from you, and how they come up with those numbers.

 Regular Pay

 Let's get started.
 Just so you know, this may hurt a little.
-You're going to want to crumple up your paycheck and throw it against a wall when you see your gross earnings vs. your net earnings, but avoid the urge (or go paperless through this website).
+You are going to want to crumple up your paycheck and throw it against a wall when you see your gross earnings vs. your net earnings, but avoid the urge (or go paperless through this website).

-Once you've confirmed all of your personal details and your employer's information, your eyes will immediately go to the "regular pay" section of the check.
-This isn't what you take home, but what you've earned before your deductions.
+Once you have confirmed all of your personal details and your employer's information, your eyes will immediately go to the "regular pay" section of the check.
+This isn't what you take home, but what you have earned before your deductions.

-It'll show the amount that you've earned in this pay period and what you've earned to date in the month or year.
+It will show the amount that you've earned in this pay period and what you have earned to date in the month or year.
 The biggest thing to keep an eye on is the number of hours worked.
-If there are any discrepancies on your check, that's where it'll be.
+If there are any discrepancies on your check, that is where it will be.

 Taxes

-In the taxes section of the check, you'll see all of the deductions for the current pay period and also for the year to date.
+In the taxes section of the check, you will see all of the deductions for the current pay period and also for the year to date.
 Listed here will be the federal tax, state tax, Medicare tax, and social security tax withholdings.

 The federal tax is what the government immediately takes off of your pay.
 The amount depends on how much you make and the information that you provided on your W-4 form with regards to your dependents', etc.